 Depending on the orientation you use for your model, you could manage to use a smaller skirt, brim or raft but there are always a number of factors you have to balance before choosing the best orientation.

-I personally recommend everyone to be making use of at least a Skirt, for every print because it has the benefit of priming the nozzle and giving you the opportunity the correctly level the bed.
+I personally recommend everyone to be making use of at least a Skirt, for every print because it has the benefit of priming the nozzle and giving you the opportunity to correctly level the bed.

 For Brims & Rafts, these are used at your discretion mostly for bigger models that might have trouble with bed adhesion.
-Definitely use it a few times so you can get a feel for how they are useful in your 3D printing journey.
+Definitely use it a few times, so you can get a feel for how they are useful in your 3D printing journey.

 I don’t really make use of Brims & Rafts and rafts much unless I’m doing a large print which is going to be at it for several hours.

-Not only does it give a strong foundation, but gives you piece of mind that the print won’t get knocked off the bed accidentally.
+Not only does it give a strong foundation, but gives you a piece of mind that the print won’t get knocked off the bed accidentally.

 There isn’t usually too much of a trade-off, maybe an extra 30 minutes and 15 grams of material, but if this saves us having to repeat a failed print, it works out in our favor.